cstim240/nba_injuryrating/README.md

   - Undetected-chromedriver has to adapt to changes caused by new versions of Chrome, Selenium, Cloudflare.
   - We also need SeliniumBase UC Mode which is a modified fork of undetected-chromedrier which has bug fixes, additional features like multithreading support.
     - UC mode is one of many SeleniumBase modes...

+  - We use sqlite3 as its part of Python's standard library, I'm not interested in running a server process, and its lightweight which is perfect for the limited amount of operations we plan to use it for -- an intermediate storage prior to analysis.
-- Relevant libraries: 'seleniumbase', 'BeautifulSoup4',
+- Relevant libraries: 'seleniumbase', 'BeautifulSoup4', 'sqlite3'

 ## Data Exploration and Preparation